 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Degenerative joint disease (DJD), also referred to as arthritis, is a common, painful condition in older ducks.
-In one study, almost 50% of waterfowl kept in a zoo exhibit developed DJD.
-DJD is a chronic, degenerative process characterized by progressive cartilage deterioration, loss of joint space, bone remodeling, and inflammation of the joint tissues.
-These processes eventually lead to the breakdown of cartilage in the duck's synovial joint.
-The most common synovial joints affected in ducks include the stifle (femoral-tibiotarsal joint), hock (tibiotarsal-tarsometatarsal), and foot or toe joints.
-Many ducks have multiple joints affected.
+Arthritis is a common, painful musculoskeletal condition in ducks.
+In one study, almost 50% of waterfowl kept in a zoo exhibit developed arthritis.
+Arthritis is a chronic, degenerative process characterized by progressive cartilage deterioration, loss of joint space, bone remodeling, and inflammation of the joint tissues.